 This post may contain affiliate links, which means a commission is earned (at no cost to you) if you decide to make a purchase via a link in this post.
 For more information, see our disclosure policy.

 A regular evening routine never seemed particularly vital UNTIL I was striving for a consistent morning routine.
 It turns out, what’s completed (or not) in the evening has a tremendous impact on my morning!
 I don’t know about you, but I have almost no energy left in the evening.
 It’s for that reason that I’ve had to choose simple tasks that don’t require much brainpower, but smooth the way for a morning routine.
 By taking care of the mindless, but essential tasks that the mombie version of me can handle, I’m able to dive straight into my morning routine the next day with the bright, energetic version of myself.
 After I’ve put the kids to bed, I take about 30 minutes to complete the following five tasks.
+I have organized them into a handy acronym to make remembering each task easier – PEACE!

 Note: This does require a consistent bedtime for kiddos, so that’s the first step to make a consistent evening routine possible!